 WEST VIRGINIA

-Home Inspectors in West Virginia are regulated by the West Virginia Fire Marshal’s Office.
+Home inspectors in West Virginia are regulated by the West Virginia Fire Marshal’s Office.

 • Complete a state-approved exam

-• Complete a state-approved 80 hours of education
+• Complete 80 hours of state-approved education

-Contact Info:
+Contact Information

 1207 Quarrier St, 2nd Floor